ushan-rx/ecom_platfrom/README.md

 This is a simple [Next.js](https://nextjs.org) project I did to practice fullstack development using Next.js with,
 - prisma as ORM
 - SQL lite as DB
+- Resend as email service
-- with Stripe API integration.
+- & Stripe API integration.

 ## Getting Started